Researchers publish public virtual cohort of heart models

 Editorial analysis

 Public availability of multi-chamber electro-mechanics cohorts is uncommon, and datasets like this lower the barrier for reproducible cohort-scale simulation, validation, and method development.
-Observed patterns in similar releases show that accessible, well-documented meshes accelerate comparative studies in electrophysiology, parameter-sensitivity testing, and validation of reduced-order or machine-learning surrogate models.
+Observed patterns in similar releases suggest that accessible, well-documented meshes accelerate comparative studies in electrophysiology, parameter-sensitivity testing, and validation of reduced-order or machine-learning surrogate models.

 Context and significance